 6. Will any environmental property transfer or comparable statutes (e.g. the Illinois Responsible Property Transfer Act) be triggered by the proposed transaction?

-Stuart?
+With respect to the Illinois Responsible Property Transfer Act (“RPTA”), our local counsel has indicated that the RPTA does not apply to the transaction given that it is a disposition of the membership interests in a limited liability company that holds title to the plant (as opposed to an asset conveyance).

+Other than the foregoing, we are unaware of any property transfer statutes that would be applicable to the contemplated transaction.

 7. We have reviewed the United States Environmental Protection Agency comments for the air permit at LV Cogen II, as discussed below.
 Did U.S. EPA provide any additional comments on the air permits for LV Cogen II or any other facility?